-WinT3R \cite{li2025wint3r} proposes a sliding window mechanism combined with a compact camera token pool, which enables direct interaction between adjacent frames.
+WinT3R~\cite{li2025wint3r} proposes a sliding window mechanism combined with a compact camera token pool, which enables direct interaction between adjacent frames.
 Nevertheless, these methods employ uniform update strategies that apply identical weights to all state tokens, causing accumulated errors and information forgetting during long-sequence reconstruction.
-To avoid costly training budget, recent researches shift to training-free approaches with the aim of utilizing adaptive signals during inference to alleviate this problem.
-TTT3R \cite{chen2025ttt3r} derives adaptive learning rates from alignment confidence between new observations and history information.
-MUT3R \cite{shen2025mut3r} aggregates multi-layer self-attention to extract motion cues and suppresses dynamic regions through attention gating.
-However, the reliance on single-dimensional signals leads to suboptimal performance.
-Therefore, we propose to integrate temporal dynamics and spatial context, implementing decoupled adaptive control to balance long-term memory and noise suppression.
+To avoid costly training budget, recent research has shifted to training-free approaches with the aim of utilizing adaptive signals during inference to alleviate this problem.
+TTT3R~\cite{chen2025ttt3r} derives a per-token learning rate from the alignment confidence between the persistent state and the current observation (Sec.~3.3 of~\cite{chen2025ttt3r}), which is computed independently at each timestep.
+MUT3R~\cite{shen2025mut3r} aggregates multilayer self-attention to extract motion cues and suppresses dynamic regions through attention gating, and this signal is likewise confined to a single timestep.
+Neither method explicitly models candidate-state evolution across consecutive frames, limiting their ability to distinguish a token that needs continued refinement from one that has already stabilized.
+Therefore, we propose to integrate temporal dynamics and spatial context.
+This decoupled adaptive control balances long-term memory and noise suppression.